seismolabs/seismo/README.md

 # Analytics

-Simple tool to track and analyze application events
+Simple tool to track and analyze application events.

 ## Description

 In essence, this is client-server app.
-Client is sending event to server, depending on what actually happing in application.
-Server persists all data provides API to access it.
+Client is sending series of events to server.
+Server persists all data and provides API to access it.

 This repo contains both server and client (node.js) code.
 Clients for other platforms are welcome.